SmallSatGasTeam/GASBUS/README.md

 - [x] Create functions for Log.newErrorLog(), Log.newWarningLog(), Log.newInfoLog(), Log.newDebugLog()
 - [x] Set specific log levels for error, warning, info, and debug

+Unit Testing

+- [ ] Add unit tests to the TaskManager
+- [ ] Add unit tests to the Model
+- [ ] Add unit tests to the objects
+- [ ] Add unit tests to the plugins